Article

 • Data types.
 NumPy supports many data types, making it ideal for working with numerical data.

 • Speed.
-NumPy is fast and efficient, making it excellent for high-performance computing.
+NumPy is fast and efficient, making it excellent for high-performance computing on CPUs.

 • Modeling the spread of disease.
 NumPy helps model the spread of disease by simulating the interactions between individuals in a population.